syyunn/DeepWTO/README.md

 development of the process, one must consider how to train the network with more high resolution of reasoning, including how to gather the dataset to train.

+### Regarding Footnotes
+Currently the body number and footnote numbers are not corresponding.
+Therefore, One needs to figure out how to parse the footnote or let the network knows about the footnote.